phantypengy/anklebiter-overlay/README.md

 - disappears on mouse-over to allow for click-through
 - system tray icon to close the overlay
-- background colour changes to match album art
+- accent colour changes to match album art